puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 2. If the policy you want to configure isn't in a group, skip to step 4 and remove `~<ADMXCategory>` from the path.
 3. If the policy you want to configure is in a group:

    - To look up the `<ADMXCategory>`, search for the policy you want to set.
-When searching, append "_recommended" to the policy name.
+When you search, append "_recommended" to the policy name.
 For example, a search for "RegisteredProtocolHandlers_recommended” has the following result:

         ```xml
          <policy class="Both" displayName="$(string.RegisteredProtocolHandlers)" explainText="$(string.RegisteredProtocolHandlers_Explain)" key="Software\Policies\Microsoft\Edge\Recommended" name="RegisteredProtocolHandlers_recommended" presentation="$(presentation.RegisteredProtocolHandlers)">
            <parentCategory ref="ContentSettings_recommended"/>
            <supportedOn ref="SUPPORTED_WIN7_V77"/>